 In cases of minimal or mild endometriosis, the effects on fertility have centred around inflammatory toxins and cytokines which may interfere with the quality of eggs, the function of the fallopian tubes and the viability of sperm.
 Recent studies have indicated that the eutopic endometrium in women with endometriosis functions differently to that of women without the disorder which raises the possibility that endometriosis may have a negative effect on the implantation of eggs.

 Another cause of fertility problems associated with endometriosis is the avoidance of sexual intercourse due to the pelvic pain caused as a result.
-Studies have shown that women who suffer with pain from endometriosis experience a relief from this pain following excisional endometriosis surgery.
-However, while it may seem logical that a step like this should also restore your fertility, unfortunately studies haven’t supported this conclusion.
+Studies have shown that women who suffer from pain from endometriosis experience a relief from this pain following excisional endometriosis surgery.
+However, while it may seem logical that a step like this should also restore your fertility, unfortunately, studies haven’t supported this conclusion.

 While the excision of minimal to moderate endometriosis does improve a sub-fertile woman’s chance of natural conception by a significant percentage (25-40%) compared with diagnostic laparoscopy alone, fertility following the surgery still remains well below the expected norm.